-Currently the definition of \lean{globalDimension} depends on the universe we are in, further discussion appears in ~\ref{subsec:design}.
+Currently the definition of \lean{globalDimension} depends on the universe of the category, further discussion appears in subsection ~\ref{subsec:design}.

-There is a well-known proof of this theorem using the following two facts for a Noetherian local ring $(R, \mathfrak{m}, k)$. \begin{itemize} \item $\gldim(R) = \projdim(k)$ \cite[Theorem 41]{mats_commalg_2ed} \item For any finitely generated $R$-module $M$ and $M$-regular element $x$, we have \\ $\projdim(M/xM) = \projdim(M) + 1$\cite[Lemma 18.6]{mats_commalg_2ed} \end{itemize} Considering $k$ as the quotient of $R$ by a regular sequence finishes the proof.
-However, the $\Tor$ functor and related infrastructure are still incomplete in \mathlib{}, so we cannot prove the first fact with the current setup.
-Instead we prove that maximal Cohen--Macaulay modules over a regular local ring are free, and use that to proceed.
+There is a well-known proof of this theorem using the following two facts for a Noetherian local ring $(R, \mathfrak{m}, k)$. \begin{itemize} \item $\gldim(R) = \projdim(k)$ \cite[Theorem 41]{mats_commalg_2ed} \item For any finitely generated $R$-module $M$ and an $M$-regular element $x$, we have \\ $\projdim(M/xM) = \projdim(M) + 1$\cite[Lemma 18.6]{mats_commalg_2ed} \end{itemize} Considering $k$ as the quotient of $R$ by a regular sequence completes the proof.
+However, the $\Tor$ functor and related infrastructure were still incomplete in \mathlib{} when this work was finished, so we could not prove the first fact with the current setup.
+Instead, we prove that maximal Cohen--Macaulay modules over a regular local ring are free and use that to proceed.